Privacy Policy

 The short version

-We don't sell your data.
-We don't run ads or third-party tracking pixels.
+We don't sell your data, and we don't run display/banner ads.
+We do use affiliate links and privacy-respecting, cookieless analytics.
+We also run Google Analytics, which — for visitors in the EU/EEA/UK — loads only after you agree via the cookie banner; you can change your mind anytime via "Cookie settings" in the footer.
 We collect the minimum needed to keep the site running and improve what we publish.
 You can email us at [email protected] at any time to ask what we have, request a copy, or have it deleted.

 Who runs this site